microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 ### 3. Provision Azure resources needed for Azure Devops CI/CD Build Pipeline

 This step sets up all the values and resources that will serve as inputs to your test automation pipeline in Azure Devops.
-Without this setup step, you cannot deploy Cobalt templates to Azure Devops.
+Without this setup step, you cannot deploy Cobalt Templates to Azure Devops.

 * Create a registered Azure AD (AAD) app for Cobalt deployments
     * Sign-in to your organization's Azure account. (https://portal.azure.com)